siamok/overtime-app/README.md

 ## Overtime App
 Note:
-Project based on Udemy course: Professionmal Ruby on Rails coding course - with my touch to it ;)
+Project based on Udemy course: Professional Ruby on Rails coding course - with my touch to it and with Rails 7

 ## Features:
 - Approval Workflow